2023 Yukon Income Tax Calculator

 When is Tax Due ?

-However, let’s embed that statement with a significant exception.
-If you’re self-employed, or if you have a spouse or common-law partner who’s self-employed, the deadline extends to June 15th of the following year.
-Let’s clarify that with an example: if you earned an income from self-employment in 2020, you could file your taxes up until June 15, 2021.
-This extended deadline caters to the additional complexities often found within self-employed income.
+However, let’s add an important exception to that statement.
+If you are self-employed, or if your spouse or partner is self-employed, the deadline is pushed to June 15th of the next year.
+For example, if you made money from self-employment in 2020, you can file your taxes until June 15, 2021.
+This extra time helps to deal with the extra challenges that often come with self-employed income.

-Despite the aforementioned facts, it’s vital to remember that any tax owed to the Canadian Revenue Agency (CRA) must reach them by April 30th, regardless of the employment status.
-In other words, even if you file your tax return by June 15th, any taxes due ought to be paid by the end of April to avoid interest charges.
+It is important to remember that any tax you owe to the Canadian Revenue Agency (CRA) must be paid by April 30th.
+This is true no matter your job situation.
+Even if you send in your tax return by June 15th, you must pay any taxes by the end of April to avoid extra charges.

-To add another layer, corporations have to file returns within six months following their fiscal year-end.
-For example, a corporation with a year-end of December 31st must file its taxes by June 30th of the following year.
+To add more information, businesses must file their returns within six months after their year ends.
+For example, a company with a year-end on December 31st has to file its taxes by June 30th the next year.

 How Much is Tax ?